animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

-Previously, Spring Data for GemFire users needed to explicitly define and declare the Regions used by their applications to store data by writing very verbose Spring configuration metadata, whether using {sdg-acronym}'s `FactoryBeans` from the API with Spring’s {spring-framework-docs}/core.html#beans-java\[Java-based container configuration\] or using [XML](#bootstrap:region).
+Previously, Spring Data for GemFire users needed to explicitly define and declare the Regions used by their applications to store data by writing very verbose Spring configuration metadata, whether using SDG's `FactoryBeans` from the API with Spring's {spring-framework-docs}/core.html#beans-java\[Java-based container configuration\] or using [XML](#bootstrap:region).